What Does Fentanyl Look Like?

 The opioid crisis of this past decade has led to a spike in heroin use.
 This happens when the opioids become harder to procure, or too costly.
 This is when someone will switch to heroin as a substitute for the opioid.
 Heroin provides what the body needs to avoid withdrawals and is cheap and available.

-Heroin addicts obtain the drug from dealers on the street, and don’t know that the substance they purchased contains fentanyl.
+Heroin addicts obtain the drug from dealers on the street and don’t know that the substance they purchased contains fentanyl.
 The person then takes the usual dose and their body cannot handle the fentanyl, causing death.
-Cocaine, meth, and pills are also cut with fentanyl, leading to the sharp increase of deaths.
+Cocaine, meth, and pills are also cut with fentanyl, leading to a sharp increase in deaths.

 Fentanyl Patch Addiction

 So far, we have only touched on the dangers of ingesting fentanyl without even knowing it was present in the substance.
 There are, though, people who acquire an addiction to the fentanyl patch.

 The fentanyl patch is a slow-release form of the drug that gives patients access to the drug for an extended time.
 The patch lasts three days, and is then changed out.
 While the clinical purpose of the fentanyl patch is sound for cancer patients, some abuse them.
 Some of the ways fentanyl patches are abused include:

 - Using multiple patches.
 Although designed for one patch to be used at a time, those who abuse fentanyl patches will place several patches on their skin simultaneously to radically increase the drug dosing.

 - Chewing the patch.
 The individual chews the patch, which releases the drug stored inside the layers, and is absorbed through the mucous membranes inside the mouth.